Spectrum Estimation through Kirchhoff Random Forests: Introduction

 Since we do not estimate classical but rational moments, we require a bespoke reconstruction method.
 This method relies on (pointwise) transformation to a classical truncated moment problem.
 We explain how to get bounds on the cumulative spectral density, and how to perform a maximum-entropy reconstruction.

-Our method performs encouragingly, as shown in section \ref{madeleine}.
+Our method yields promising results, as shown in the experiment section \ref{madeleine}.
 A comparison to state-of-the-art methods can be found in a related conference paper \cite{BCGQT}.
-Here the focus is on introducing and studying the relevant observables, on implementing the coupling process introduced in \cite{AG}, and on formulating a reconstruction process.
-The end result is a spectral estimation method with complexity linear in $n$, and weak dependence on the sparsity level of the matrix, unlike all classical methods.
+Here, the focus is on introducing and studying the relevant observables, on implementing the coupling process introduced in \cite{AG}, and on formulating a reconstruction process. \nt{The end result is a spectral estimation method with complexity linear in $n$, unlike almost all classical methods that have a complexity in the number of non-zero entries of the matrix (as they are based \textit{a minima} on matrix-vector multiplications).
+There are some recent methods, such as~\cite{braverman2022sublinear}, that propose density estimation in time linear in $n$.
+These methods are however based on approximating the matrix-vector multiplication by subsampling uniformly at random $\mathcal{O}(n)$ entries of the matrix, which is very different in spirit from the highly correlated sampling of random forests.
+A current limitation of our method is that reconstructing the cumulative density function from rational, rather than polynomial, moment estimates makes it difficult to obtain precise theoretical control over the density’s estimation error --unlike what is available for other approaches, for example in terms of the Wasserstein-1 distance in~\cite{chen_analysis_2021} or~\cite{braverman2022sublinear}.}